Home

 decision was for Keith to head back home to Calgary to get the car

 & trailer.
-The trip was made somewhat more comfortable by the
+The trip was made somewhat more comfortable by

-(including fuel stops in Swift Current & Brooks).
-It was a
+650km journey (including fuel stops in Swift Current &

-matter of pull up to the pump, swipe the card, fill the tank, and
+Brooks).
+It was a matter of pull up to the pump, swipe the card,

 The stop at the Husky was almost comical.
 Undressing layers of